rust-ndarray/ndarray/README-quick-start.md

 ## Copies and Views
 ### View, Ref or Shallow Copy

-As in Rust we have owner ship, so we cannot simply update an element of an array while we have a shared view of it.
-This will help us write more robust code.
+Rust has ownership, so we cannot simply update an element of an array while we have a shared view of it.
+This brings guarantees & helps having more robust code.
 ```rust
 use ndarray::prelude::*;
 use ndarray::{Array, Axis};